 - Once restarted, click 'Manage Jenkins' and then click Configure System.

-- Scroll down to the 'BlazeMeter Cloud' section and enter https://a.blazemeter.com/
+- Scroll down to the 'BlazeMeter Cloud' section.
+You will see the URL 'https://a.blazemeter.com'.

-- Add a nickname for your key in the Description field and enter the key in the API Key field and click the Test BlazeMeter User Key button
+- Add a nickname for your key in the Description field.

 How do I configure a job using BlazeMeter's Jenkins plugin?

 - Click on an existing job or create a new one, then press configure.